MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-managed-private-endpoint-create.md

 ## Prerequisites

 * An Azure subscription.
 Create a [free Azure account](https://azure.microsoft.com/free/).
-* Access to an [Azure Data Explorer cluster](create-cluster-database-portal.md) that isn't injected in a virtual network.
+* An [Azure Data Explorer cluster](create-cluster-database-portal.md) that isn't injected in a virtual network.
 * An [event hub](/azure/event-hubs/event-hubs-about) or a [Azure Storage](/azure/storage/blobs/storage-blobs-overview) blob.

 ## Create a managed private endpoint using the Azure portal